Article refreshed March 2018.

-TAKEAWAY- Different brands will have different Facebook KPIs when it comes to social media management.
+Different brands will have different Facebook KPIs regarding social media management.
 Know which metrics each page wants to see and generate reports based on those.

-Envision this scenario: You are managing 6 pages, each has 3 ads running, all of them finish on the last day of the month.
+Envision this scenario: You are managing six pages, each has three ads running, all of them finish on the last day of the month.

 If you prefer to spend a whole day dedicated to ads then you can simply end them all on the same date.
 It’s up to you.

 If an ad is producing great results then extend the date and rerun it.
 There may be no need to replace it at all.